CZ-NIC/knot/doc/reference.rst

 ..
 TIP::
-   If :ref:`server_dbus-event` is set to ``dnssec-invalid``, a corresponding signal is emitted when the validation fails.
+   If :ref:`server_dbus-event` is set to ``dnssec-invalid``, a corresponding signal is emitted when the validation fails, both in the case of invalid zone update and the case of unrefreshed expired RRSIG.

 *Default:* not set